jalil-salame/jalil-salame.github.io/content/blog/nsudoku-solver.md

 }
 ```

-The code is prtty linear:
+The code is pretty linear:

 1. We assert that the number of values is grid_w⁴.
 2. We assert that the values are in the valid range (1..=grid_w²).